 On February 23, 2011, holders were able to call for the redemption of our outstanding 2016 Convertible Bonds, which occurred for 41,123 bonds, for an amount of \$44 million.
+During the third quarter of 2011, we repurchased (i) about 66,000 of our outstanding 2016 Convertible Bonds corresponding to a \$73 million principal amount, including swap, for a total cash consideration of \$72 million, realizing a gain on the repurchase of approximately \$1 million;

-The residual amount outstanding after the exercise was 449,047 bonds, which can be exercised on February 23, 2012 for an amount of \$491 million.
-Furthermore, there could be possible financial needs for temporary bridge short-term financing by the parent companies of the ST-Ericsson joint venture.
+the total of bonds outstanding represent approximately 39% of the total amount originally issued and (ii) about 53,000 of our 2013 Senior Bonds for a total cash consideration of \$77 million.
+As of October 1, 2011, 382,947 convertible bonds remained outstanding, which can be redeemed by the holders on February 23, 2012 for an amount of \$419 million.
+Furthermore, there may be a need to provide additional financing by the parent companies of the ST-Ericsson joint venture.